rousseln/active-com-wp-widget/active-com-wp-widget/README.txt

 ## Description

-Display events from `active.com`.
+Display events from `active.com` on your WordPress site using a widget.
 The results can be limited to customize the data displayed.

 You can limit the results by: